tessercat/daoistic-book/daodejing/80/english.md

 but they're civilized.

 They have war chariots
-they don't parade.
+and no reason to harness them.

-They have armor and weapons
+They have armour and weapons
-they don't show off.
+and no reason to wear them.

 Let them go back to the old ways and take them as they are.